2nd May 2018

 1. Use strong passwords

-Creating strong passwords may seem like a task that is quite daunting, especially when It is recommended that you have a different password for every online service and website you use.
-However, using a strong password should be the first line of defence when securing your network.
+Creating strong passwords can seem daunting, especially when it’s recommended that you have a different password for every online service and website you use.
+In the digital age, that amounts to a lot of passwords to remember.

-Using strong passwords that have a combination of upper and lower-case letters as well as numbers and symbols are harder to crack.
+Use strong passwords that have a combination of upper and lower-case letters as well as numbers and symbols are harder to crack.
 For example, an 8-character password with upper and lower-case letters, and includes numbers and symbols has 457,163,239,653,376 possible combinations.

-We recommend two-factor authentication which provides an extra layer of security that is designed to ensure that you’re the only person who can access your account, even if someone knows your password.
-Two-factor authentication makes it harder for a hacker to access devices and online accounts because knowing the victim’s password alone isn’t enough to gain access.
+We recommend two-factor authentication to provide an extra layer of security.
+It’s designed to ensure that you’re the only person who can access your account, even if someone knows your password.

 2. Encrypt data and devices